Yang-Yi-Shen/library/README.md

 # library 📚
 The library project from The Odin Project.
-Add book descriptions to and see created books in the library!
+Add and delete books to the library!

-More information will be added to the README as the library progresses.
+I know it's dissapointingly simple.
+I'm gonna make a great version of it in a month or so, but I want to finish the Odin Project first.